 Premature menopause and early menopause

-If you are experiencing menopause before the age of 40, you are said to be in premature menopause.
+If you are experiencing menopause before the age of 40, you are in premature menopause.
 It can take place at any time between the teenage years up to 40.
 This can be a traumatic experience for young women.

 The symptoms are the same as in menopause but more severe and acute.